Crunchy Fried Butterfly Shrimp

 It may take an extra 30 to 60 seconds to cook, but they will taste the same.

-No, you can make regular deep-fried shrimp with this recipe too!
+Yes, this is technically panko shrimp.
+The only difference is butterflied shrimp.
+You can make shrimp recipe without the extra step.
 Use peeled and deveined shrimp, leaving the tail on.

 Follow the recipe below and just skip the butterflying step.

-I leave the tail so I have something to hold on to while I am breading the shrimp and for when placing them into the hot oil, but you can also remove it for popcorn shrimp.
+I leave the tail on so I have something to hold on to while I am breading the shrimp and for when placing them into the hot oil.

 MORE FRIED FOODS YOU’LL LOVE